Elemnir/little_doodles/README.md

 ## Usage

-More detailed documentation can be found in the relvant subdirectory, but here's a quick summary:
+More detailed documentation on each component can be found in the relevant subdirectory's readme, but here's a quick summary:

 ```gd
 func _ready():